octobercms/docs/3.x/extend/importexport/export-model.md

+---
+subtitle: Learn how to customize the export process.
+---
 # Defining an Export Model

 For exporting data you should create a dedicated model which extends the `Backend\Models\ExportModel` class.
 Here is an example: